-Find out how you can help by being our 'eyes and ears' in the countryside and report any sightings of dead or injured birds or poisoned bait sites as part of Operation Owl, a multi-agency initiative led by North Yorkshire Police.
+Find out how you can help by being our 'eyes and ears' in the countryside and report any sightings of dead or injured birds or poisoned bait sites as part of Operation Owl.
+This is a multi-agency national initiative led by the Chair of the Raptor Persecution Priority Delivery Group Superintendent Nick Lyall and the North Yorkshire Police Rural Task Force.

 Who to contact

 If you come across anything suspicious please report it to North Yorkshire Police or Cleveland Police, either on 999 if you witness a crime being committed, or, if you want to report a suspicious incident, then ring 101 and ask that the details are passed on to a Wildlife Crime Officer.
 Alternatively, contact North Yorkshire Police or Cleveland Police.

 If you want to speak in confidence about raptor persecution you can contact the RSPB hotline on 0300 9990101.
 The RSPB Investigations Team has many years of experience of investigating and combatting wildlife crime.
 Their website includes advice on what to do if you come across an incident.